 Public procurement systems and vulnerability to political influence 🏛️

-Bidding processes in Japanese municipalities typically include transparency mechanisms such as publishing tender documents and evaluation by technical committees.
+Bidding processes in Japanese municipalities typically include transparency mechanisms such as publishing specifications and evaluation by technical committees.
 However, cases like this reveal cracks when a politician with prolonged power pressures officials to favor specific contractors.
-The lack of rotation in key positions and the culture of hierarchical loyalty allow technical decisions to be overridden by personal interests, undermining the purpose of open competition.
+The lack of rotation in key positions and the culture of hierarchical loyalty allow technical decisions to be overridden by personal interests, distorting the purpose of open competition.

 From the sumo ring to the political ring: bribery holds 🤼

-Narimatsu went from throwing opponents in the dohyō to handpicking million-dollar projects.
+Narimatsu went from throwing rivals in the dohyō to handpicking million-dollar projects.
 If in sumo the yokozuna commands respect, in the council he commanded fear.
-The difference is that in the ring, referees call fouls, while in the mayor's office no one dared to whistle at him until the prosecution applied a direct yorikiri to the cells.
+The difference is that in the ring, referees call fouls, while in the mayor's office, no one dared to whistle him until the prosecutor's office applied a direct yorikiri to the cells.
 At least now his holds will be handcuffs, not contracts.